openactive/developer-documentation/docs/data-model/context-and-json-ld.md

----
-description: >-
-  The page explains the various "contexts" used within the OpenActive data model to standardise the data structure.
----

 # @context and JSON-LD

+The page explains the various "contexts" used within the OpenActive data model
+to standardise the data structure.

 ## Contexts, Properties and Types